Log expenses across currencies without losing your mind

 Related tools

-Pair with daily budget tracker, convert rates via currency fee calculator, compare cards with credit card miles comparison, and split group bills with trip cost splitter.
+Pair with the daily budget tracker for per-day budget awareness, convert specific rates via the currency fee calculator to understand what DCC is costing you, compare cards with the credit card miles comparison, and split group bills cleanly with the trip cost splitter.